edoardopanella/ai-lab/README.md

-# ai-lab
+# AI LAB
-Machine Learning tool to predict wether an RNA sequence lives in Hypoxia or Normoxia based solely on its gene encoding
+A machine learning framework designed to predict whether an RNA sequence is associated with hypoxic or normoxic conditions, based exclusively on its gene encoding. \\
+ciao